 - Retinoids: Creams and lotions that contain retinoids — derivatives of Vitamin A — work best on stretch marks that are no older than just a couple months.
 Tretinoin is one of the most commonly used retinoids, and you simply rub it on your skin.
 The cream is designed to also promote collagen production, which should result in changes in your skin’s appearance.
 Don’t try any over-the-counter or retinoid-based stretch mark removers while you’re pregnant.
 Side effects may harm your fetus.
 Talk to your dermatologist in NYC about other options that are safe for both you and your baby.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult dermatologist NYC about your specific condition.
 Only a trained, experienced board certified dermatology doctor or pediatric dermatologist can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Stretch Marks?
-Would like to schedule an appointment with an internationally recognized, best dermatologist in Midtown NYC, Dr. James Taft of Manhattan Dermatology Specialists, please contact our Midtown NYC office for consultation with cosmetic and laser dermatologist.
+Would like to schedule an appointment with an internationally recognized, best dermatologist in Midtown NYC, Dr. Susan Bard of Manhattan Dermatology Specialists, please contact our Midtown NYC office for consultation with cosmetic and laser dermatologist.